beatrizmcbarbosa/python-project-i/README.md

 Function 5 calculates hotel total cost.

+## Setup
-Note on Function 3: the API key is hidden for this function.
-It is recommended you get your own API key from Rapid API, which you can get by subscribing to the API "Sky Scanner"
+For Function 3, your API key can be accessed from Rapid API, "Sky Scanner" API.
+1. Create a `.env` file in the root directory.
+2. Add your API key to the `.env` file:
+    API_KEY=your_api_key_here

 ### Built With
 * [![Python][Python]][Python-url]